 Want to see how Copyscape works?
-I did a quick test with this article from ESPN and received numerous reports of plagiarism.
+I did a quick test with this popular link building article from Moz and received numerous reports of plagiarism.

 Duplicate Content Checkers: Pre vs Post Publication